 Before coming to Virginia to work for the Agency, I spent my entire life in New England.
 I earned my BA in government at Dartmouth College and my PhD in political science from the Massachusetts Institute of Technology.

 I am passionate about teaching, coaching, and mentoring professionals and teams.
-During my 17 years in the public and private sectors, 10 of which I spent in the Central Intelligence Agency (CIA), I honed my skills in people, communication, presenting, analysis, and leadership.
+During my 17 years in the public and private sectors, 10 of which I spent in the CIA, I honed my skills in people, communication, presenting, analysis, and leadership.
 My career was never traditional.
 I had the pleasure of working in multiple disciplines, and the breadth of experiences I gained allows me to appreciate and reﬂect on the lessons I am committed to passing on to others.

 At CIA, I served in both the Directorate of Analysis and Directorate of Operations.
 I spent almost half of my Agency career as an executive briefer, serving as one of 16 President’s Daily Briefers before dual-hatting as the Chief of the Research Branch and CIA Director’s briefer for an operational unit.
 As a counterterrorism analyst, I wrote dozens of strategic and analytic papers for the president and senior policymakers and interacted with multiple international liaison partners.
 I enjoyed a unique relationship with the US military while serving as a CIA military liaison oﬃcer and had the privilege of traveling all over the world, to include a combat zone.